dandybouquet/dandybouquet.github.io/index.markdown

 Here are some ideas for additional customization you could try.
 1. Add Eye movement.
 This would require adding eye bones tied to pupil meshes.
 I have tried this with mixed success.
 My main issues were the eyes/pupils clipping through the face.
-2. Use Vizemes for lip sync.
+1. Use Vizemes for lip sync.
 This would give you more accurate lip syncing.
 The NexGen head model doesn’t include vizeme blend shapes, so this may be tricky to do.
-3. Add animations like dances.
+1. Add animations like dances.
-4. Use custom shaders.
+1. Use custom shaders.
 The lilToon shader is a popular one for a more cartoon-like style.
-5. Create a second version of your avatar that can be exported as a VRM file.
+1. Create a second version of your avatar that can be exported as a VRM file.
 VRMs can be used as VTuber models or in games like Lethal Company (with the VRM mod).

 # Credits
 * Sylvia Evergreen character designed and owned by DandyBouquet
-* Sylvia Evergreen NexGen model made by Acey
+* Sylvia Evergreen NexGen model made by [Acey](https://x.com/sgt_acey)
 * Special thanks to IceAspect and Tatemil for helping me through the process
-* Thanks to my brother trigger_death for helping set up this webpage
+* Thanks to my brother trigger_segfault for helping set up this webpage